China Accounting Standards

 - Classification of Expenses: The Chinese Accounting Standards stipulate that expenses are classified according to function, whereas IFRS would classify said expenses by nature.

-While there are still differences between the Chinese Accounting Standards and IFRS, the Chinese standards have been transformed over the past few years to be more inline with international standards.
+While there are still differences between the China Accounting Standards and IFRS, the Chinese standards have been transformed over the past few years to be more inline with international standards.
 For both foreign and local companies operating in China, it is essential that they remain in compliance with the CAS as it is becoming increasingly important.

 To discover out more about Chinese Accounting Standards, how they work and how we can support with consolidation, get in touch with us right away.